RedBedHed/Homura/README.md

 ## Introduction

 Homura is a UCI Chess Engine that I maintain as a hobby.
-Homura originally started as an undergraduate honors thesis project.
-As a full-time student (16 credit hours a semester), I made progress whenever and wherever I could&mdash; in campus libraries, coffee shops, on the bus, in bed.
-I read many papers and found inspiration in many engines, including Stockfish, Leela, Drofa, Scorpio, Fruit, CPW-Engine, PeSTO, Blunder, Mantissa, Stormphrax, and Leorik.
+Homura started as an undergraduate honors thesis project for which I read many papers and found inspiration in many engines, including Stockfish, Leela, Drofa, Scorpio, Fruit, CPW-Engine, PeSTO, Blunder, Mantissa, Stormphrax, and Leorik.
 Homura derives from some of the ideas used in these engines&mdash; most notably PeSTO.

 ## Strength
 Homura is currently unrated.